taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisremoveclass"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[removeClass](#tapspacecomponentsbasisremoveclass)

-Remove a CSS class name from the affine wrapper element.
+Remove a CSS class name from the affine element.
+This is equivalent to `basis.element.classList.remove(className)`.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>